Shopify/polaris/polaris.shopify.com/content/design/depth/creating-depth.md

         <DirectiveCard status="Tip">
           ![A menu where the item selected featured a light background. ](/images/design/depth/creating/depth-creating-7@2x.png)

-          Increase the brightness of an element, when it’s being pushed up in the Z index.
+          Increase the brightness of an element when it’s being pushed up in the Z index.
 When a page is active, it goes up.
         </DirectiveCard>
       </Grid.Cell>
     </Grid>